ronald8192/ComicDownloader-ikanman/README.md

 Comic Downloader for ikanman.com

+:warning: :warning: The download part (`download.rb`) is not working anymore since ikanman add additional checking on server side.
+I might fix it if I have time.
+You can still use `main.js` to get the image url list.
+It downloaded to `download/chapters.json`.

 ## Download and Install dependencies
     git clone --depth 1 https://github.com/ronald8192/ComicDownloader-ikanman.git
     cd ComicDownloader-ikanman
     npm install
+    npm install bluebird

 ## How to use